kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

 ## Setting up Elm

-Install `node-elm-compiler` for compiling and `elm-hot` for hot reloading in development.
-Parcel is a "zero config" JavaScript bundler.
+Install `node-elm-compiler` for compiling and `elm-hot` for hot reloading in development. `parcel-bundler` is a "zero config" JavaScript bundler.

 ```bash
 npm install node-elm-compiler parcel-bundler